edsu/fondz/README.md

 now.

-Thanks go to Twitter and Facebook for their HTML based archive packages which were an inspiration for fonz.
+Thanks go to Twitter and Facebook for their HTML based archive packages which were an inspiration for fondz.

 Example
 -------